123 Reg logo Blog

 7. Avoid using other people’s intellectual property in your domain name

-If your perfect domain name happens to include someone else’s trademark, you could be in trouble.
-You face having to rebrand your website after launch and you could even face legal action.
-Because of this, it makes sense to check that you won’t be infringing anyone else’s intellectual property before you buy.
-You can search a global brand database here and a UK trade mark database here.
-Note: Intellectual property laws are complex and just because a word or phrase appears (or doesn’t appear) in one of these databases doesn’t mean you can (or can’t) use it in a domain.
-If you have any doubt, you should seek professional advice.
+If your perfect domain name includes someone else’s trademark, you could face legal issues.
+You may have to rebrand your website after launch, which can be costly and time-consuming.
+It makes sense to check that you won’t be infringing anyone else’s intellectual property before you buy.
+You can search a global brand database and a UK trademark database

 8. Use a domain generator for inspiration